 Similar to Sliding Spotlight mode, in Staring Spotlight mode, the antenna beam is steered mechanically throughout the data acquisition.
 The difference is that Sliding Spotlight mode's rotation center is located below the Earth surface, on the other hand in Staring Spotlight mode, the rotation center is on the Earth surface.
 This allows the scene's area to be concentrated on the smaller area and its illumination duration to be longer.
-As a result, Staring Spotlight mode provides a finer azimuth resolution and a shorter product length than Sliding Spotlight mode.
-Two Staring Spotlight modes are available; One has 0.5m azimuth resolution (Staring Spotlight 1) whereas the other has 0.25m azimuth resolution (Staring Spotlight 2's illumination duration is longer to achieve finer azimuth resolution.
+As a result, Staring Spotlight mode, Four different Staring Spotlight modes are available, consisting of combinations of two observation parameters; the chirp bandwidth for range resolution and observation duration for azimuth resolution.
+Staring Spotlight 4 has the finest range and azimuth resolution using the broader chirp bandwidth and longer observation duration.